Democrat group curbs ambition to flip state House

 In 2016, Republicans had 56 more House seats than Democrats did.
 In 2018, Democrats cut that margin nearly in half.
 Now Democrats would need to flip fifteen more seats to achieve a tie, sixteen for a majority.

-But a Democratic-leaning fundraising site called Act Blue lists only thirteen Democratic House challengers – two short of a tie -- in what it describes as an effort to “flip the House.”
-The site says “actually flipping either chamber is a pretty tall order,” and that they might have to “finish the job in 2022.”
+But a Democratic-leaning fundraising site called Act Blue lists only 13 Democratic House challengers – two short of a tie -- in what it describes as an effort to “flip the House.”
+The site said “actually flipping either chamber is a pretty tall order,” and that they might have to “finish the job in 2022.”

 "Democrats will pick up seats.
 Will they get enough to flip the House?
 It’s going to be a close call," said former Democratic state Rep. Doug Teper, now a Georgia State University instructor.